Frequently Asked Questions

 + Which regulatory agency is responsible for regulating Peters Wealth Advisors?

-The SEC regulates investment advisors that have over $25 million in assets under management as does Peters Wealth Advisors.
+The SEC regulates investment advisors that have over $25 million in assets under management.
+As Investment Advisory Representatives of Almanack, the advisors at Peters Wealth Advisors are subject to SEC regulations.
 Additionally, those holding a CFP® designation are subject to the rules and regulations of the Certified Financial Planner® Board of Standards.

 + How much should I have in equities?